 "Gus" THOMSON.
 An Armourer in the Desert Campaign from Syria 1941 across to Tunisia 1943, Gus lived to the grand age of 101 and was a great contributor to 3SQN Association.

-The last of our 3SQN WW2 Veterans, Felix SAINSBURY who formerly served as a Sergeant Armourer in Syria and North Africa.
+The last-surviving amongst our 3SQN WW2 veterans, Felix SAINSBURY served as a Sergeant Armourer in Syria and North Africa.
+Long-standing President of the Association in Western Australia.

 Lyall Klaffer was a 3SQN Mustang pilot in Canberra post-war and went on to a stellar RAAF career, creating several aviation "firsts" and exhibiting great airmanship.